 Why does art matter?

 Jung wrote that creativity is an instinct, not an optional gift granted to a lucky few.
 If you don’t find a way to be creative in life, that instinct becomes repressed and frustrated.
 You feel its loss as a deflation, the spirit leaking out of your sense of self.
 You feel empty, disengaged, and unfulfilled.
 (Moore, 2009, p.
 2)

-I share aspects of my personal and creative life in a public blog, so I was thrilled to find a history of feminist scholars and theologians that use autobiographic information in their work.
-This community shares my goal of social evolution in the form of spiritual awareness or, in Jungian terms, Self-awareness.
+I share aspects of my personal and creative life in this public blog, so I was thrilled to find a history of feminist scholars and theologians that use autobiographic information in their work.
+The feminist scholars share my desire of social evolution in the form of spiritual awareness or, in Jungian terms, Self-awareness.
 I define feminism as “the radical practice of co-humanity of women and men” (Gross, 1998, p.
 3).
-I agree with their logic:
+I agree with this logic:

 Our specific situations as women in patriarchal society’s affected our interests, our concerns, and the results of our scholarship… Eventually we also came to see that not only gender but also race, class, culture, sexual orientation, and the like, had their impact on scholarship.
 Therefore, we are likely ever again to be naive enough to believe that the scholars experience does not affect her scholarship.
 (Gross, 1998, p.
 3)

 Discerning what personal disclosure is relevant to a scholarly argument or work of art is important, and I am getting better at it.
 A relevant example of creative scholarship is Woodman, an author and Jungian analyst.
 She described the feminine as the earth itself, a soulful living energy pulsing in our material world.
 She shared her personal life experience to explain how connecting to feminine energy helped her overcome an addiction to anorexia, changes in her marriage, and a diagnosis of fatal cancer (Reid, 2010).